Poodle Temperament, Energy Level, and Lifestyle Fit

 • Moderate energy

-• Enjoy brisk walks and interactive games
+• Enjoy walks and interactive play

 Toy Poodles

-• Moderate energy in short bursts
+• Moderate energy in shorter bursts

-• Enjoy playtime and mental games
+• Prefer indoor play and mental games

-• Well-suited for apartment living
+• Ideal for apartment living

 Social Behavior and Family Compatibility